 Again "Ledenka" and certainly not the last time

 Last year I inadvertently skipped the visit to Ledenka (Ice cave on Viševnik), despite the fact that I was convinced this would not be so after my visit to the Austrian ice cave.
-Well, some club actions took place nonetheless and, to the pleasure of everyone involved, the cave is still being diligently extended.
-The last action was one of the most demanding, as it was very time consuming.
+Well, some club actions took place nonetheless, and, to the pleasure of everyone involved, the cave is still being diligently extended.
+The last action was one of the most demanding, as it was very time-consuming.
 The drive from Ljubljana and walk over the meadows to the entrance is about 4 hours long, and in the cave, 10 hours are quick to pass.
-Bole was the one who perservered for almost 24 hours last time, which called for a different type of organisation.
+Bole was the one who persevered for almost 24 hours last time, which called for a different type of organization.

 We had been considering sleeping in Bregar’s shelter on the mountain Viševnik for a while, and this time, put our idea to the test.
 We had planned an action which would be strong in numbers, but the participants were dropping like flies and subsequently lowering the number of goals we had initially set.
 In the end, a trio of us set out on Friday evening, ridiculously loaded, from the last parking lot under Viševnik and, at 11 p.m., were already chatting to the caretakers of the shelter.